 Wedding rings are often made of gold or platinum and are inscribed with the couple’s names and marriage dates.
 The rings are a symbol of love and commitment and will remain a part of the wedding ceremony for generations to come.

-Engagement rings are a symbol of love and commitment, and deciding which finger to wear them on is an important decision.
+Engagement rings are a symbol of love and commitment, and deciding which finger to wear them on is an important decision, a choice often guided by the expertise of jewellery stores in Brisbane.
 While the traditional choice is the left ring finger, there are several factors to consider when choosing which finger is most suitable for your engagement ring.

 The most popular choice for engagement rings is the left ring finger.
 This finger has long been associated with love and commitment and is believed to have a direct vein that leads to the heart.
 This tradition is so deeply ingrained in society that many automatically assume that an engagement ring should be worn on this finger.